-Effective July 1, 2022 guidelines during sabbatical leave, vacation leave, extended illness leave, or other types of paid leave.
+Additional compensation shall be paid in accordance with the applicable University and School guidelines during sabbatical leave, vacation leave, extended illness leave, or other types of paid leave.

 By July 1 of each fiscal year, each Plan Participant shall receive in writing from his/her Chair a statement of proposed compensation for the forthcoming period July 1 - June 30.
 Base Salary scale assignment, additional compensation, and the methodology for calculating Incentive Compensation must be detailed in this statement.